 During Pride week in the first week of August, parties pop up all across the city, with the Reguliersdwarsstraat right at the centre of it all.
 Pride Amsterdam also recently introduced a Pride Walk to demonstrate against anti-gay violence both locally and internationally.

 In 2016, for the 20th anniversary of the first Pride Amsterdam, the event was bigger than ever, spanning across the first two weeks of August.
 2016 also saw Amsterdam host Euro-Pride, a pan-European event dedicated to LGBTQ+ rights and culture.
 In 2021, Pride Amsterdam's celebrated its 25th anniversary, although major celebrations were unable to go ahead as a result of the pandemic.

 Amsterdam Pride is the only capital city in the world that features a pride parade on water!
-Instead of the usual march with floats and groups of people marching through the streets of a city, Amsterdam’s parade travels a route through the city’s famous historic centre along its canals.
+Instead of the usual march with floats and groups of people walking through the streets of a city, Amsterdam’s parade travels a route through the city’s famous historic centre along its canals.